Breaking Free From Your Comfort Zone

 Comfort Zone or Familiar Zone?

 The primary difficulty in this pursuit is that old thought literally defends its territory, as it proclaims that it’s too dangerous to venture outside the familiar zone.
 We create excuses or justifications to either procrastinate or utterly avoid the discomfort of new thinking and new behavior.
 So, thought mightily protects its sovereignty by proclaiming the danger of new thinking and new terrain.
-We become very adroit at justifying why we ought not venture into this new territory, ranging from a simple “it’s too scary” or “it makes me uncomfortable” all intended to defend against the new movement.
+We become very adroit at justifying why we ought not to venture into this new territory, ranging from a simple, “It’s too scary,” or “It makes me uncomfortable,” all intended to defend against the new movement.

 Make Discomfort Your Ally

 I’ve enjoyed considerable success assisting people beyond this self-imposed boundary by encouraging them to shift their relationship with their discomfort.
 If the disquiet of moving into new terrain becomes our justification for maintaining old thinking and old behavior, we need to alter our relationship with this anxiety.
 Begin to look at the discomfort as your ally, as a signal that you’re venturing out of the familiar zone.